Breezee AI Docs

 Opening the memory types screen

-Click Prospects in the left-hand rail, then select Memory Types from the toolbar at the top of the page.
+Click Prospects in the left-hand rail, then click Memory Types from the top of the page.

 Memory types — default view